qonto/gradle-workshop/README.md

 </details>

-## Step 4: Change the task implementation to codegen a file and wire it with the Kotlin source set
+## Step 4: Change the task implementation to codegen a file and wire it with the Kotlin source set [IN PROGRESS]

 <details>
 <summary>Change the task implementation to generate a file by using the inputs and outputs.</summary>